rongkangw/tp/docs/DeveloperGuide.md

     1. Prerequisites: Open the `clubBook.json` file containing the default sample data.

-    2. Test case: Manually change the first member's phone number to `96791234`, and launch the app.
+    2. Test case: Manually change the first member's phone number to `96791234`, and launch the app.<br>
        Expected: The first member in the member list now has the phone number `96791234`.

-    3. Test case: Manually change the second event's starting date time to `010125 1200`, and launch the app.
+    3. Test case: Manually change the second event's starting date time to `010125 1200`, and launch the app.<br>
        Expected: The second event in the event list now has its starting date `1 Jan 2025 12:00pm`.

 2. Corrupting the data file

     1. Prerequisites: Open the `clubBook.json` file containing the default sample data.

-    2. Test case: Manually change the first member's phone number to `87438807#` to include letters.
+    2. Test case: Manually change the first member's phone number to `87438807#`.
 Launch the app<br>
        Expected: The app will show empty lists, but `clubBook.json` will still contain the invalid data.

-    3. Test case: Manually change the second event's starting date time to `311225 2359`, and launch the app.
+    3. Test case: Manually change the second event's starting date time to `311225 2359`, and launch the app.<br>
        Expected: The app will show empty lists, but `clubBook.json` will still contain the invalid data.

     4. Test case: Manually change any field to an invalid format.
 Launch the app and do `exit`<br>